starryalley/Anduril2/README.md

 No extra state is defined and the AUX LED on is temporary (not remembered) so if there is any button event (ramp up for example), AUX LED will be off.
 If later user enters moonlight, only main emitters will be lit (default).
 You need to re-enable this through `6C` or `6H`.
 The current AUX LED colour is remembered until reboot(factory reset).

+When AUX isn't available but indicator LED is:

+`6C`: turn on indicator LED
+`6H`: turn off indicator LED

 ## Blink AUX green LED when powered on